uber/UBTokenBar/README.md

 #### Carthage

-To consume UBTokenBar using [Carthage](https://github.com/Carthage/Carthage) add this to your Cartfile:
+To integrate UBTokenBar using [Carthage](https://github.com/Carthage/Carthage) add this to your Cartfile:

 ```
 github "uber/ubtokenbar"